factopolis/factopolis/content/_index.md

 the term "cut", I think anyone would agree that Conway's version is much less deceptive than Trump's.

-LieDB's structure provides a solution to this issue.
-While individual claims can be (and preferably are) rated separately, the fact that LieDB links them together means we have a good way to provide an overview of similar claims and information dug up by fact checkers.
+Factopolis's structure provides a solution to this issue.
+While individual claims can be (and preferably are) rated separately, the fact that Factopolis links them together means we have a good way to provide an overview of similar claims and information dug up by fact checkers.
 This can then be used to help classify a group of assertions (*i.e.*, a talking point) as either generally true or disingenuous.

-This separation of general claims from specific statements will, we hope, allow LieDB to focus on the heart of the issue instead of quibbling over semantics and grammar, making LieDB less hospitable to deceptions such as [weasel words](https://en.wikipedia.org/wiki/Weasel_word) and vaugery.
+This separation of general claims from specific statements will, we hope, allow Factopolis to focus on the heart of the issue instead of quibbling over semantics and grammar, making Factopolis less hospitable to deceptions such as [weasel words](https://en.wikipedia.org/wiki/Weasel_word) and vaugery.